DocNow/twarc/README.md

     % utils/network.py conversation.json conversation.html

+Optionally you can consolidate tweets by user, allowing you to see central accounts:

+    % utils/network.py --users conversation.json conversation.html

+And if you want to use the network graph in a program like [Gephi](https://gephi.org/), you can generate a GEXF file with teh following:

+    % utils/network.py --users conversation.json conversation.gexf

 gender.py is a filter which allows you to filter tweets based on a guess about the gender of the author.
 So for example you can filter out all the tweets that look like they were from women, and create a word cloud for them: